simpleanalytics/blog/_posts/2022-07-14-denmark-bans-google-workspace-for-municipalities.md

 Data protection agencies are finally showing their teeth by banning Google Analytics until adequate measures are in place.

 The fight for privacy is on, and as long no agreement is reached, we'll see more and more EU member states conclude that data transfers to the U.S. violate GDPR law.

-Is this a good thing?
-I believe so, but Yes, I am very biased.
-I built Simple Analytics, which is literally a privacy-first [Google Analytics alternative](https://blog.simpleanalytics.com/why-simple-analytics-is-a-great-alternative-to-google-analytics), but the message above here is crystal clear.
-Privacy is a human right and should be treated as one.
-I believe in a more open and independent web that is friendly to website visitors.
-The way Google has handled our data does not fit with this view.